jonrood/enlightning/README.txt

-Enlightning is a program which uses the SAMRAI adaptive mesh refinement library (v3.1.0-beta at the time of writing, but recently update to v3.9.1) developed by Lawrence Livermore National Laboratory for simulation of the nonlinear acoustics of thunder created by lightning strikes.
-This software accompanies the dissertation "Numerical Simulation of the Acoustical Propagation of Thunder" by Jon Rood, 2015.
+Enlightning is a program which uses the SAMRAI adaptive mesh refinement library (v3.1.0-beta at the time of writing, but recently updated to use v3.10.0) developed by Lawrence Livermore National Laboratory for simulation of the nonlinear acoustics of thunder created by lightning strikes.
+This software accompanies the dissertation "Numerical Simulation of the Acoustical Propagation of Thunder" by Jon Rood, 2012.

 Files: